Motorsport Australia Superlicence

 The Motorsport Australia Superlicence is a racing license given by Motorsport Australia.
 It is required for all drivers in the Supercars Championship, the highest-profile domestic circuit racing series in Australia.
-It was introduced in 2017 before being amended in 2023 and returning the nect year.
+It was introduced in 2017 before being amended in 2023 and returning the next year.

 History

 Introduced in 2017, following the debut of then 18-year-old Kurt Kostecki the previous year, the Motorsport Australian Superlicence—then known as the CAMS Superlicence—was introduced in an effort to aid safety concerns regarding the experience of drivers.
 Modelled after the FIA Super Licence, the licence saw applicants required to meet a set of criteria to participate in the Supercars Championship, including a minimum age limit, and a set of 13 superlicence points that drivers could earn for eligibility in the series, though dispensations could be given out at the discretion of Motorsport Australia.
 Series that are managed by the Australian Auto Sport Alliance are not eligible for points.

 The existence of the Superlicence and the eligibility rules, were heavily criticised following their announcement, namely due to the points system.
 The organisers of the Australian Formula Ford Championship and Australian Formula 3 criticised the initial points system in 2017.
-Formula Ford was ineligible for the Superlicence points, whilst Formula 3 received a lower points allocation than other, "lower-level" series such as Formula 4.
+Formula Ford was ineligible for the Superlicence points, while Formula 3 received a lower points allocation than other, "lower-level" series such as Formula 4.
 The two series organised argued that their series were effective training grounds for professional motorsport, and that the points allocation did not reflect the training value of their categories.
-The CEO of the Supercars Championship also criticised the system in 2017, station the system was necessary but the points table was "wrong" and "way heavily skewed with self interest in regards to Formula 4".
+The CEO of the Supercars Championship also criticised the system in 2017, saying that the system was necessary but the points table was "wrong" and "way heavily skewed with self interest in regards to Formula 4".